asogaard/adversarial/README.md

 $ cd adversarial
 $ source install.sh
 $ source setup.sh
+$ pip install -e .  # To be confirmed; may need to be done in each conda environment.
 ```
 This installs the supported conda [environments](#environment) and activates
 the one for CPU running.